LLNL/mpibind/tutorials/llnl/README.md

 task.
 This is helpful to understand the affinity policies implemented by Flux and those by mpibind.
 By default Flux allocates one core per task (two hardware threads, or CPUs, per task).
 With 4 tasks we get `4 tasks = 4 cores = 4 cores x 2 CPU/core = 8 CPUs = 8 hardware threads`.
 But, note that each task can run on any of the assigned cores.

 Let's change the number of cores per task with `-c`:

 <details>
 <summary>

 ```
-$ flux mini run -N1 -n4 -c2 ./mpi-tioga
+$ flux run -N1 -n4 -c2 ./mpi-tioga
 ```
 </summary>